ValeriaVG/valeriavg.dev/content/how-to-do-magic-with-numbers.md

 draft: false
 ---

 JavaScript `Number` type would have been called `double` or `float64` in a compiled language.
-Therefore, numbers have some limits<!--more-->:
+Therefore, numbers have some limits<!--more-->

 ```js
 const maxInt = Number.MAX_SAFE_INTEGER // 9007199254740991